vadymshturkhal/multi-armed-bandit/README.md

 ### Game

 The game component allows users to interactively pull one of the k arms and observe the reward.
 The game is implemented using Pygame for a graphical interface, providing a visual and interactive experience.
+The simulation features a dynamic rewards system to mimic changing environments, making the game more challenging and realistic.
+The `Rewards` class is responsible for managing the reward probabilities for each of the bandit's arms.
+Initially, each arm is assigned a random probability of delivering a reward.
+As the game progresses, these probabilities are updated to simulate a changing environment, ensuring that the optimal strategy evolves over time.

 ### Reinforcement Learning Stationary Agent